 - What is Medical Device Listing?

-- What are Good Manufacturing Practices (GMPs) and Quality System Regulations (QSRs)?
+- What are Good Manufacturing Practices (GMPs) and Quality System Regulations (QSRs) Requirements?

 - What is Medical Device Reporting?

-- What happens to products that are in violation of laws administered by FDA?
+- What happens to products that are in violation of laws administered by the FDA?

-- How does OIVD ensure compliance with the Federal Food, Drug, and Cosmetic Act?
+- How does the FDA ensure compliance with the Federal Food, Drug, and Cosmetic Act?

 Definition: In vitro diagnostic products are those reagents, instruments, and systems intended for use in diagnosis of disease or other conditions, including a determination of the state of health, in order to cure, mitigate, treat, or prevent disease or its sequelae.
 Such products are intended for use in the collection, preparation, and examination of specimens taken from the human body.
 [21 CFR 809.3]

-Regulatory Authority: IVDs are medical devices as defined in section 210(h) of the Federal Food, Drug, and Cosmetic Act, and may also be biological products subject to section 351 of the Public Health Service Act.
+Regulatory Authority: IVDs are devices as defined in section 201(h) of the Federal Food, Drug, and Cosmetic Act, and may also be biological products subject to section 351 of the Public Health Service Act.
 Like other medical devices, IVDs are subject to premarket and postmarket controls.
-IVDs are also subject to the Clinical Laboratory Improvement Amendments (CLIA '88) of 1988.
+IVDs are generally also subject to categorization under the Clinical Laboratory Improvement Amendments (CLIA '88) of 1988.

-FDA classifies IVD products into Class I, II, or III according to the level of regulatory control that is necessary to assure safety and effectiveness.
+The FDA classifies medical devices, including IVD products, into Class I, II, or III according to the level of regulatory control that is necessary to reasonably assure safety and effectiveness.
 The classification of an IVD (or other medical device) determines the appropriate premarket process.